 The Third Step is to upgrade the nutrient density.
 Which foods are nutrient dense?
 Leafy greens and cruciferous veggies are some of the most nutrient-dense foods you can add to your meals.
 Leafy greens are chard, collard greens, and kale.
 Cruciferous veggies are cabbage, broccoli, and radishes.

-I chose Garbanzo beans / chickpeas as the starch / protein, then I thought about what to make of the beans.
+I chose garbanzo beans / chickpeas as the starch / protein, then I thought about what to make of the beans.
 I love casseroles, so a garbanzo casserole it will be.

 Next to think of is the texture, a casserole will be smooth if I put coconut milk in, I will need something crisp, so I will top with a few raw slices of onion.
 Serve with bread with avocado spread for the crunchiness.